7 Accounting Intern Resume Examples That Work in 2026

 • Accounting pros are expected to take action to ensure financial compliance is maintained.
 You can showcase that in your examples using action words like “calculated” or “prepared.”

-How should I format my accounting intern resume?
+How do I start my accounting internship career?